bridgetownrb/bridgetown/bridgetown-website/src/_docs/bundled-configurations.md

 ---

 Bridgetown bundles a number of automation scripts to set up common project configurations.
-You can run these scripts using `bundle exec bridgetown configure [CONFIGURATION]`
+You can run these scripts using `bin/bridgetown configure [CONFIGURATION]`

 The configurations we include are: